rdeneau/vue-binder/readme.md

   <div id="majorInfo" data-vue-show="model.isMajor">...</div>
   <div id="redInfo" data-vue-show="model.color==='red'">...</div>
   ```
-- Use `date-vue-model[='name']` attribute on `input` and `select` tags which values are used for toggling.
+- Use `date-vue-model[='name[:type]']` attribute on `input` and `select` tags which values are used for toggling.
 The name of the property feeded in the model is given by the first non empty value of one of the attributes `date-vue-model`, `name`, `id`.
 Hence, if you have set the field name attribute, you can leave the `date-vue-model` attribute empty.
   ```html
   <input type="text" id="address1" data-vue-model>
   <input type="text" name="address2" data-vue-model>